 \section{Cannon-Thurston maps for pull-back bundles}

-In this section we prove the main result of the paper.
-Here is the set up.
+In this section, we prove the main result of the paper.
+Here is the set-up.
 From now on we suppose that $\pi:X\rightarrow B$ is an $(\eta,c)$-metric bundle or an $\eta$-metric graph bundle satisfying the following hypotheses.

-\begin{itemize} \item[{\bf(H1)}] $B$ is a $\delta_0$-hyperbolic metric space. \item[{\bf(H2)}] Each of the fibers $F_b$, $b\in B$ is a $\delta_0$-hyperbolic metric space with respect to the path metric induced from $X$. \item[{\bf(H3)}] The barycenter maps $\partial^3F_b\rightarrow F_b$, $b\in B$ (resp. $b\in \mathcal{V}(B)$) are coarsely $N_0$-surjective for some constant $N_0$. \item[{\bf(H4)}] The $(\nu_k, M_k,n_k)$-flaring condition is satisfied for all $k\geq 1$. \end{itemize}
+\begin{itemize} \item[{\bf(H1)}] $B$ is a $\delta_0$-hyperbolic metric space. \item[{\bf(H2)}] Each of the fibers $F_b$, $b\in B$ is a $\delta_0$-hyperbolic metric space with respect to the path metric induced from $X$. \item[{\bf(H3)}] The barycenter maps $\partial^3F_b\rightarrow F_b$, $b\in B$ (resp. $b\in \mathcal{V}(B)$) are $N_0$-coarsely surjective for some constant $N_0$. \item[{\bf(H4)}] The $(\nu_k, M_k,n_k)$-flaring condition is satisfied for all $k\geq 1$. \end{itemize}

 The following theorem is the main result of \cite{pranab-mahan}:

 \begin{theorem}{\em (\cite[Theorem 4.3 and Proposition 5.8]{pranab-mahan})} If $\pi:X\map B$ is a geodesic metric bundle or a metric graph bundle satisfying $H1, H2, H3$ then $X$ is a hyperbolic metric space if and only if $X$ satisfies a flaring condition. \end{theorem}